HTTP-Requests/discord-console-tricks/README.md

 # Discord-console-tricks
 ## Collection of discord console tricks/hacks i found all across the web.
-NOTE: If some of the code below is yours (even tho theres so many versions floating around) i dont mean to discredit you.
+NOTE: If some of the code below is yours (even tho theres so many versions floating around) i dont mean to discredit you sorry :3.

 I will continue to update this.
 If you have any new code that you want on here make a issue with the code and i may add it.